top of page

 "Lluqu, lluqu" - Two heartbeats to live

-“Lluqu, lluqu” is a solo Physical Theatre piece that takes the audience on an epic journey through the agrarian celebrations of the Bolivian Altiplano.
+“Lluqu, lluqu” is a Physical Theatre solo that takes the audience on an epic journey through the agrarian celebrations of the Bolivian Altiplano.

-Festivities, colors, music, masks, dances, and the landscapes of the South American Andes come together to shape this theatrical experience.
+Festivals, colors, music, masks, dances and the majestic landscapes of the South American Andes intertwine to create a vibrant theatrical experience.

 the heart must be called twice